-Where a landlord believes that an ‘F’ or ‘G’ EPC rated property they rent qualifies for an exemption from the minimum energy efficiency standard, an exemption must be registered on the National Private Rented Sector (PRS) Exemptions Register.
-The register service is currently running as a pilot.
-Landlords who wish to register an exemption for a property as part of this pilot should e-mail the Department for Business, Energy and Industrial Strategy (BEIS) minimum standards team at PRSregisteraccess@beis.gov.uk
+Where a landlord believes that an ‘F’ or ‘G’ EPC rated property they rent qualifies for an exemption from the minimum energy efficiency standard, the property must be registered on the National Private Rented Sector (PRS) Exemptions Register..
+Landlords who need to register an exemption for a property can do so via the gov.uk website.

 Guidance leaflet for landlords in the Purbeck District Council area.

 The landlord handbook